 Social Behavior Change Communications.
-International Medical Corps includes Social Behavior Change Communications (SBCC) strategies in all its Burundi programs.
+International Medical Corps includes social behavior change communications (SBCC) strategies in all its Burundi programs.
 These strategies include conducting barrier analyses early in the program, then using the results to improve methods for educating communities on good health and nutrition practices and to encourage the adoption of these methods.
-We also use home visits and child care groups led by “lead mothers” trained in best practices and positive deviance awareness to encourage adoption of healthier practices.
-In a multi-year assistance program funded by USAID from 2008-2012, we supported nearly 200 lead mothers along with 1440 Community Health Workers as they successfully promoted key health and nutrition practices in communities covering three provinces.
-The newly-adopted practices resulted in significantly more mothers breastfeeding their newborn child within one hour or birth—a step that often leads to exclusive breastfeeding.
-Data also demonstrates an increase in the proportion of children under 12 months of age completing the recommended immunizations, and more mothers using fluids to re-hydrate their children following episodes of diarrhea, while the number of households using an improved toilet increased more than three-fold, from 6.8% to 21.5%.
+We also use home visits and childcare groups led by “lead mothers” trained in best practices and positive deviance awareness to encourage adoption of healthier practices.
+In a multi-year assistance program funded by USAID from 2008–2012, we supported nearly 200 lead mothers along with 1,440 Community Health Workers as they successfully promoted key health and nutrition practices in communities covering three provinces.
+The newly adopted practices resulted in significantly more mothers breastfeeding their newborn child within one hour of birth—a step that often leads to exclusive breastfeeding.
+Our data also demonstrate an increase in the proportion of children under 12 months of age completing the recommended immunizations, and more mothers using fluids to re-hydrate their children following episodes of diarrhea.
+The number of households using an improved toilet increased more than three-fold, from 6.8% to 21.5%.

 Gender-based Violence: Prevention and Treatment

-To strengthen the capacity of Ministry of Health service providers to clinically manage sexual violence (GBV) and provide compassionate care, International Medical Corps has conducted training in line with the ministry’s standards on medical support for victims and survivors of GBV.
-Over 60 nurses from three provinces benefited from training on the management of cases involving sexual violence and caring for survivors.
+To strengthen the capacity of Ministry of Health service providers to clinically manage gender-based violence (GBV) and provide compassionate care, International Medical Corps has conducted training in line with the ministry’s standards on medical support for victims and survivors of GBV.
+More than 60 nurses from three provinces benefited from training on the management of cases involving sexual violence and caring for survivors.
 We worked with Community Health Workers to distribute community-level messaging stressing the need to prevent any form of physical violence or harassment.
-International Medical Corps also provided the Ministry of Health with ﬁnancial and technical support in updating the Burundi’s national Gender-based Violence training module.
+International Medical Corps also provided the Ministry of Health with ﬁnancial and technical support in updating the Burundi’s national GBV training module.